organicmaps/organicmaps/docs/MAPS.md

     omim/tools/unix/islands.sh -lwr

 In a half an hour you'll get files for 4 regions in a `target` subdirectory.
-Note that you can build both generator tool and OSRM backend with the `build_omim.sh` script.
+Note that you can build the generator tool with the `build_omim.sh` script.